Academies/sca/day0/pset/fahrenheit/README.md

 ## TL;DR

-Create a program that converts a temperature in Fahrenheit into Celsius.
+Create a program that converts a temperature in Celsius into Fahrenheit.

 ## Background